Charmander12345/PersonalPlanner/README.md

 V0.1
 - Added login screen where you can create accounts locally and login to them if multiple people are using the app.
 - Added clock and date display which scales to the window size
+- Added settings and home button displaying their respective frames (screens).